M. A. Rahman: Pakistan Air Force (1947-1968)

-Following the Partition of British India in August 1947, Mirza Abdul Rahman was promoted to Wing Commander and appointed Commander of PAF Station Kohat.
+Following the Partition of British India on 14 August 1947, he joined the Royal Pakistan Air Force and was promoted to Wing Commander and appointed Commander of Station Kohat.
 In November 1947, he assumed command of PAF Station Peshawar.
-By October 1949, he was promoted to Group Captain and succeeded Nur Khan as the 3rd Commandant of the PAF College.

-Group Captain Mirza was selected for the Air Command and Staff College on 13 August 1951.
+By October 1949, he was promoted to Group Captain and became the 3rd Commandant of the PAF College.
+He was selected for the Air Command and Staff College on 13 August 1951.

-On 16 December 1955, Mirza was promoted to Air Commodore and appointed Air Officer Commanding No. 1 Group PAF.
+On 16 December 1955, he was promoted to Air Commodore and appointed Air Officer Commanding No. 1 Group RPAF.
+At the time, the RPAF was organised into two groups: No. 1 Group Headquarters for Operations, based in Peshawar, and No. 2 Group Headquarters for Maintenance, located at Drigh Road.
 In November 1957, he was selected to attend the Imperial Defence College in London.
 On 29 March 1959, he became Chief of Staff of the Pakistan Air Force.

 Air Commodore M. A. Rahman won the PAF Golf Championship by beating Air Marshal Asghar Khan by one stroke on 12 December 1960.
 The tournament, played over 36 holes, was the first of its kind in the Armed Forces, with Mirza Abdul Rahman leading with a score of 84.

 While serving as Chief of Staff, he was promoted to Air Vice Marshal on 23 December 1961.

-Mirza was appointed as the Air Attache to Washington, D.C. in December 1964.
+He also briefly served as acting Commander-in-Chief for nearly a month while Air Marshal Asghar Khan traveled to Bangkok for the 19th SEATO Military Advisors Conference in late 1961.
+He served as Chief of Staff until 25 November 1964.
+He was appointed as the Air Attaché to Washington, D.C. in December 1964.

+Later life

+On 1 October 1969, he assumed the charge of office as a new Member of the Pakistan Central Public Service Commission.